Her father was born a slave in South Carolina and was freed in 1838, he traveled to California during the Gold Rush, settling in Oakland.

 The world’s largest and fully mechanized mail handling facility designed to serve central California and the Pacific ocean area

 It was announced the facility would be built on a 12-block site in West Oakland bounded by Peralta, 7th and Wood Streets, and the Southern Pacific railroad yards.

 The postmaster general officially named the Oakland project “Project Gateway”

 Major Problems –

 City officials were excited that construction will begin in about one year.
-They expected an Oakland payroll of some 750 workers and the clearing of some 20 acres of sub-standard homes for a major redevelopment project.
+They expected an Oakland payroll of some 750 workers and the clearing of some 20 acres of sub-standard homes for a significant redevelopment project.

 The Oakland Redevelopment Agency was in charge of the relocation.
-A survey at the time determined that half of the 300 families had moderate incomes that will permit them to rent or purchase home in other sections of the city.
+A survey at the time determined that half of the 300 families had moderate incomes that will permit them to rent or purchase a home in other sections of the city.
 The other half will probably require public housing.

 The job we face isn’t easy, but it isn’t impossible